 Note: The CFER-H V1.1 and V1.2 data presented indicate the number of reports submitted, stratified by CFER-H version.
-The total number of reports submitted via CFER-H V1.1 was 270,098; for CFER-H V1.2 the total was 869,026.
-The combined total number of reports was 1,139,124.
+The total number of reports submitted via CFER-H V1.1 was 270,098; for CFER-H V1.2 the total was 1,488,137.
+The combined total number of reports was 1,758,235.

-- Technical Notes - Data represent all reports received between July 26, 2012 and March 31, 2018.
-INITIAL REPORT DATES for the data range from August 1, 2007 through March 31, 2018.
-The INITIAL REPORT DATE is when the report was entered into a data system at the provider facility, which may have been on or after the date when the patient safety concern was observed.
-The median number of days between INITIAL REPORT DATE and submission to the PSOPPC was 595 (1.6 years), with an interquartile range (25th-75th percentiles) from 269 days (0.7 years) to 1,206 days (3.3 years).
-The full range of differences between INITIAL REPORT DATE and submission date was 0 days to 3,474 days (9.5 years).
-Importantly, the initial submissions from many PSOs contained historical data that inflated the time between INITIAL REPORT DATE and submission date. - Data completeness is electronically assessed sequentially as follows: (a) Does the report meet the Validation Data Set requirements contained in the Implementation Guide in the CFER-H Technical Specifications?
-The Validation Data Set requires that each report contain identifying numbers for the PSO (PSO OID), provider (PROVIDER ID), and event (EVENT ID); and the REPORT TYPE, category of event (EVENT TYPE), and INITIAL REPORT DATE.
+- Data represent all reports received between July 26, 2012 and December 31, 2019.
+INITIAL REPORT DATES for the data range from August 1, 2007 through December 12, 2019.
+The INITIAL REPORT DATE is when the report was entered into a data system at the provider facility and is often different from the date the report is submitted to the PSOPPC.
+An examination of the lag time between reporting and submission indicated the median number of days between initial report date and submission to the PSOPPC was 578 (1.6 years), with an interquartile range (25th-75th percentiles) from 249 days (0.7 years) to 1,159 days (3.2 years).
+The full range of differences between initial report date and submission date was 0 days to 3,474 days (9.5 years).
+Importantly, the initial submissions from many PSOs contained historical data, resulting in the appearance of a longer lag time between initial report date and submission date. - Data completeness is electronically assessed sequentially as follows: (a) Does the report meet the Validation Data Set requirements contained in the Implementation Guide in the CFER-H Technical Specifications?
+The Validation Data Set requires that each report contain identifying numbers for the PSO (PSO OID), provider (PROVIDER ID), and event

+(EVENT ID); and the REPORT TYPE, category of event (EVENT TYPE), and INITIAL REPORT DATE.
 In addition, Incident reports must provide PATIENT GENDER and/or NEONATE GENDER, and PATIENT DATE OF BIRTH and/or PATIENT AGE and NEONATE DATE OF BIRTH.
 Reports lacking any of these data elements are rejected during the PSOPPC import process and do not become part of the NPSD data set.
 Those that pass are considered minimum reports in the context of this figure. (b) Next, the data element responses are evaluated to determine if they follow the logic of the Flow Charts in the CFER-H Technical Specifications.
 A report is defined as either full or partial as follows: (i) full - all data elements are answered according to the Flow Charts; or (ii) partial - contains more than the Validation Data Set but does not provide all data elements according to the Flow Charts.